King-Wizard/TradingView---Remove-ads/README.md

 #3 - Enable the script in the Tampermonkey or Greasemonkey extension while being on the Tradingview website (if it has not been done yet by default).

-Those source codes work and have only been tested with Google Chrome browser on Windows 11, consequently I did not test it yet on any smartphone's browser.
+Those source codes work and have only been tested with Google Chrome browser and Tampermonkey on Windows 11, consequently I did not test it yet on any smartphone's browser.